NotStanley4330/CS470/README.md

 # CS470
-Project for BYU Intro to AI class
+Projects for BYU Intro to AI class

+This is where all of these projects will live at